CEO Fraud Emails – Not Every Money Transfer Request You Receive Is Legit

 When it comes to preventing CEO fraud emails, there are a few things you can try:

-- Security awareness training.
 All your employees should know about the dangers of CEO fraud emails and other types of cyberattacks, and also how to recognize the potential signs, what to do and how to report incidents.

-- Policies and procedures.
 Make sure your company requires multiple layers of authorization, proper documentation and/or verbal approval before money or sensitive information transfers.

 We can help you here.
-Our Heimdal™ Email Fraud Prevention module can detect CEO and financial mail fraud, spot Insider Business Email Compromise, discover imposter threats, advanced malware emails.
+Our Heimdal™ Email Fraud Prevention module can detect CEO and financial mail fraud, spot Insider Business Email Compromise, discover imposter threats, and advanced malware emails.
 It uses 125 detection vectors to keep your email safe.
 The most important are: phraseology changes, IBAN / account number scanning, attachment modification, link execution and scanning, man-in-the-email detection.

 Heimdal™ Email Fraud Prevention